The Grand Highway

 No one knows how they get to the Grand Highway, but they know somewhere at its end they will arrive at the Eternal Shrine, a booming city and religious center that greets travelers from across existence.
 If an adventurer finds themselves traversing the route, they instantly sense this and feel drawn to complete their journey.

 The greatest need for all communities along the Highway is food.
 Daily sustenance is scarce.
+Droughts are common.
 As such, farmland can be jealously guarded, and wild game and livestock are highly sought after.
 This need for food brings many creatures into conflict and forces normally pacifist people to desperate measures.
+PCs should spend an exorbitant price for a decent meal.